BlueEagle/React-Testing-Contact-Form/Testing behaviors.md

 # Behaviors to test

 Input boxes:
+  * Text validation does not display if input is empty.
+  * Test each input seperately.

-* Text validation does not display unless a user has begun typing.
+* Text validation displays when a user begins typing.
   * Test each input seperately.

 * User can type in each input.